Background pattern

 You should not use Farmiblastina during pregnancy unless it is strictly necessary.
 Your doctor will inform you of the potential risks of using Farmiblastina during pregnancy.

-You must always use an effective contraceptive method (contraception) while receiving Farmiblastina and for at least 6.5 months after the last dose.
+You should always use an effective contraceptive method while receiving Farmiblastina and for at least 6.5 months after the last dose.
 Consult your doctor about the contraceptive methods that are suitable for you and your partner.

 Contraception in men

-Men must always use effective contraceptive methods while receiving Farmiblastina and for at least 3.5 months after the last dose.
+Men should always use effective contraceptive methods while receiving Farmiblastina and for at least 3.5 months after the last dose.

 .

-Farmiblastina may cause amenorrhea and infertility during treatment.
+Farmiblastina can cause loss of menstruation and infertility during treatment.

 Both men and women should seek advice on preserving fertility before treatment.

-The effect of Farmiblastina on the ability to drive vehicles or operate machinery is unknown.
-However, if you experience any effect that modifies the ability to drive (weakness, nausea, or vomiting), do not drive vehicles or operate machinery.
+It is not known if Farmiblastina has any effect on the ability to drive vehicles or operate machinery.
+However, if you experience any effects that alter your ability to drive (weakness, nausea, or vomiting), you should not drive vehicles or use machinery.

-It may cause allergic reactions (possibly delayed) and, exceptionally, bronchospasm.
+It can cause allergic reactions (possibly delayed) and, exceptionally, bronchospasm.

-Your doctor will determine the dosage and duration of treatment, as well as the most suitable method of administration for you, based on your condition and response to treatment.
+Your doctor will determine the dose and duration of treatment, as well as the most suitable administration route for you, based on your condition and response to treatment.

-Your doctor will inform you of the number of treatment cycles you need.
+Your doctor will indicate the number of treatment cycles you need.

 If you use more Farmiblastina than you should

-Although unlikely, if you receive more Farmiblastina than you should, you may experience some of the known side effects of the medication.
-Consult your doctor immediately as hospitalization may be required.
+Although it is unlikely, if you receive more Farmiblastina than you should, some of the known side effects of the medication may appear.
+Consult your doctor immediately, as you may require hospitalization.

 • Alterations in the electrocardiogram.